mcarfagno/ROS2-bundle-with-nix/README.md

 ros2 run my_awesome_package listener
 ```

-You don't have to run these to bundle your applications, just follow if you are curious how to manage the whole compiled workspace as a nix package stored on your machine.
+**You don't have follow the next steps to bundle your ROS project**, feel free to skip to [the next part](#deploying-the-standalone-to-a-robot), just follow along if you are curious to dive deeper into managing the compiled workspace as a nix package.

 Nix can also build the whole ros project as a Nix Package!
 ```bash